Reviewing Cheniere Energy Partners (CQP) and Its Peers

-Cheniere Energy Partners (NYSE: CQP) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it contrast to its peers?
-We will compare Cheniere Energy Partners to related companies based on the strength of its valuation, dividends, analyst recommendations, risk, earnings, institutional ownership and profitability.
+Cheniere Energy Partners (NYSE: CQP) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it weigh in compared to its peers?
+We will compare Cheniere Energy Partners to related businesses based on the strength of its institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.

 Risk & Volatility

-Cheniere Energy Partners has a beta of 1.2, suggesting that its share price is 20% more volatile than the S&P 500.
-Comparatively, Cheniere Energy Partners’ peers have a beta of 0.86, suggesting that their average share price is 14% less volatile than the S&P 500.
+Cheniere Energy Partners has a beta of 1.2, indicating that its share price is 20% more volatile than the S&P 500.
+Comparatively, Cheniere Energy Partners’ peers have a beta of 0.86, indicating that their average share price is 14% less volatile than the S&P 500.

-Cheniere Energy Partners pays an annual dividend of $2.58 per share and has a dividend yield of 7.3%.
-Cheniere Energy Partners pays out 114.7% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Natural gas distribution” companies pay a dividend yield of 3.7% and pay out 76.9% of their earnings in the form of a dividend.
-Cheniere Energy Partners has raised its dividend for 3 consecutive years.

 46.6% of Cheniere Energy Partners shares are owned by institutional investors.
 Comparatively, 74.1% of shares of all “Natural gas distribution” companies are owned by institutional investors.
-10.2% of shares of all “Natural gas distribution” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+10.2% of shares of all “Natural gas distribution” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This is a breakdown of recent recommendations for Cheniere Energy Partners and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Cheniere Energy Partners and its peers, as reported by MarketBeat.com.

 |Sell Ratings